2sic/2sxc-docs/2sxc Docs Generator/web-api/custom/custom-web-api-security.md

 ### Common Security Attributes for Custom WebAPI Controllers

-The exact set of attributes varies a bit on DNN and Oqtane, but we're working on a unified set.
+The exact set of attributes varies a bit on Dnn and Oqtane, but we're working on a unified set.
-As of now, these attributes are common in DNN.
+As of now, these attributes are common in Dnn.
 You can apply all to both classes and methods:

 1. `[AllowAnonymous]`
     This allows non-identified users to use this endpoint.